buildkite-plugins/publish-to-packages-buildkite-plugin/README.md

 #### `artifact_build_id` (string, optional)

-Configures the plugin to download artifacts from the build referenced by the UUID specified here.
+Configures the plugin to download artifacts from a different build, referenced by its UUID.

 When this option is not specified, the plugin defaults to downloading artifacts from the build that it is running in.

-This is typically used when a "Publish Package" pipeline build is triggered by a "Build Package" pipeline build where the artifacts are built and stored.
+This is typically used when package building and package publishing are split across two different pipelines and the former triggers the latter.
 See _Building and publishing from different pipelines_ example below.

 ## Usage